woodpecker-ci/woodpecker/docs/docs/30-administration/00-deployment/00-overview.md

 Woodpecker is having two different kinds of releases: **stable** and **next**.

-The **stable** releases (currently version 2.5) are stable versions.
-The stable releases are only getting bugfixes.
+The **stable** releases are official versions following [semver](https://semver.org/).
+By default, only the latest stable release will receive bug fixes.
+Once a new major or minor release is available, previous minor versions might only receive security patches, but wont be updated with bug fixes anymore (so called backporting) by default.

 The **next** release contains all bugfixes and features from `main` branch.
 Normally it should be pretty stable, but as its frequently updated, it might contain some bugs from time to time.
 There are no binaries for this version.